Greg LeMond: 1984–1986: Grand Tours

 For the 1986 Tour, LeMond was a co-leader of the La Vie Claire team alongside Hinault.
 Hinault's support seemed less certain the closer the race approached.
 An unspoken condition was that his help would be contingent upon LeMond demonstrating that he was clearly the better rider.
 Hinault was in superb form, and had the chance to win an unprecedented sixth Tour.
 Hinault chose to let the Stage 9 individual time trial be the decider for which rider would receive the full support of team La Vie Claire.
 Hinault won the Stage 9 time trial, finishing 44 seconds in front of LeMond.
 LeMond had bad luck during the stage, having suffered a punctured tire requiring a wheel change, and later in the stage a bicycle change was required when he broke a wheel.
-He was frustrated with the outcome and the impact it would have on how the team would function for the remainder of the race.
+LeMond was frustrated with the outcome and the impact it would have on how the team would function for the remainder of the race.
 In Stage 12, the first mountain stage of the race in the Pyrenees, Hinault attacked the lead group and built up an overall lead.
 By the end of Stage 12, Hinault had a five-minute lead over LeMond and the other top riders.
 He claimed he was trying to draw out LeMond's rivals, but none of these attacks were planned with LeMond.
 He was clearly willing to ride aggressively and take advantage of the opportunities presented.
 LeMond was never placed in difficulty, except by his own teammate.
-The following day Hinault broke away again early but was caught and then dropped by LeMond on the final climb of Stage 13, allowing LeMond to gain back four and a half minutes.
+The following day, Hinault broke away again early but was caught and then dropped by LeMond on the final climb of Stage 13, allowing LeMond to gain back four and a half minutes.
 The next three stages brought the Tour to the Alps.
-On Stage 17 LeMond and Urs Zimmermann dropped Hinault from the leading group, and the end of the day saw LeMond pulling on the yellow jersey of race leader, the first time it had ever been worn by a rider from the United States.
+On Stage 17, LeMond and Urs Zimmermann dropped Hinault from the leading group, and the end of the day saw LeMond pulling on the yellow jersey of race leader, the first time it had ever been worn by a rider from the United States.
 The following day in the Alps saw Hinault attack again early on the first climb, but he was pulled back.
-Attempting an escape on the descent, he was unable to separate himself from LeMond.
+Attempting an escape on the descent, Hinault was unable to separate himself from LeMond.
 The La Vie Claire team leaders were both excellent descenders.
-As they ascended up the next col they continued to pull away from the field, and maintained the gap as they reached the base of the final climb, the vaunted Alpe d'Huez.
-They pressed on through the crowd, ascending the twenty-one switchbacks of Alpe d'Huez and reaching the summit together.
+As they ascended up the next col, they continued to pull away from the field and maintained the gap as they reached the base of the final climb, the vaunted Alpe d'Huez.
+They pressed on through the crowd, ascending the 21 switchbacks of Alpe d'Huez and reaching the summit together.
 LeMond put an arm around Hinault and gave him a smile and the stage win in a show of unity, but the infighting was not over.
 Hinault attacked again on Stage 19 and had to be brought back by teammates Andrew Hampsten and Steve Bauer.
 Commenting on the team situation prior to the final individual time trial at Stage 20, LeMond offered the following with a wry smile: "He's attacked me from the beginning of the Tour De France.
 He's never helped me once, and I don't feel confident at all with him."